Pay-per-call APIs for software that buys for itself.

 Catalog.

-One product live, more in development.
-Each endpoint is priced per call in USDC on Base.
+Five live, more in development.
+Every endpoint is priced per call in USDC on Base.

 For data providers